Skip to main content

 Secure https connection from the browser to GGCE ensures that GGCE can provide full functionality to users.
 Without https, they will not be able to scan barcodes with their camera nor print labels.

-You may use IIS on Windows and haproxy/nginx/apache on Linux as a reverse proxy with SSL offloading.
-Traefik is commonly used when running containerized software.
+You may use IIS on Windows and haproxy/nginx/apache on Linux as a reverse proxy with SSL offloading, but keep in mind that we already use Traefik to handle request routing.

 Database